 Certificate Type Identification Requirements TrustID Personal The subject name used for TrustID Individual Digital Signature and encryption Certificates is the Certificate Holder's authenticated name.
 Specifically, the name is a combination of first name, middle initial and last name.
 The Subject alternative name specifies the email of the Certificate Holder.
 TrustID Business The subject name used for TrustID Business Digital Signature and encryption Certificates is the Certificate Holder's authenticated name.
 Specifically, the name is a combination of first name, middle initial and last name.
 The Subject alternative name specifies the email of the Certificate Holder.
-TrustID Server The subject name used for TrustID server Certificates is the verified Fully Qualified Domain Name (FQDN), the verified name of the Sponsoring Organization in the Organization field and an Organizational unit (i.e., department/divisions) in the Organization unit.
+TrustID Server The subject name and Subject Alternative Name (SAN) used for TrustID server Certificates is the verified Fully Qualified Domain Name (FQDN), the verified name of the Sponsoring Organization in the Organization field and an Organizational unit (i.e., department/divisions) in the Organization unit.
+The SAN extension may contain multiple entries.
 For Wildcard Certificates, the FQDN includes an asterisk or wildcard character () to the left-most position of the name (e.g., .example.com, .mail.identrust.net).
+IdenTrust does not support registration or subsequent issuance of IDNs.
 TrustID EV SSL In addition to the requirements as listed in the TrustID Server requirements listed above, the identification requirements are formulated based on requirements listed in the CA/B Forum EV SSL Guidelines, available in Annex B of the TrustID CP.
+TrustID EV Code Signing In addition to the requirements as listed in the TrustID Server requirements listed above, the identification requirements are formulated based on requirements listed in the CA/B Forum EV Code Signing Guidelines, available in Annex C of the TrustID CP.

+Certificate Type Identification Requirements TrustID EV Time- stamping In addition to the requirements as listed in the TrustID Server requirements listed above, the identification requirements are formulated based on requirements listed in the CA/B Forum EV Code Signing Guidelines, available in Annex C of the TrustID CP.
 FATCA Organization The subject name used for TrustID FATCA Organization Certificates is the verified name of the Sponsoring Organization in the Organization field.
 In addition, a verified email under the control of the Organization is included in the Subject Alternative Name extension.
 Administrative RA Certificates The subject name used for the Trust ID Administrative RA Certificate is the verified name of the Affiliated Applicant who acts in an LRA role as defined by this CPS.
 Specifically, the name is a combination of first name, middle initial and last name.
 The Subject alternative name specifies the email of the Certificate Holder.
 TrustID Secure Email Software The subject name for Secure Email certificates is used to convey the confirmed email address and a message indicating that the identity of the certificate holder has not be verified or confirmed; therefore a static message of "Verified Email [email address]" is included in the OU, the confirmed email address in the Email field.
 For these types of certificate, the CN will not be included.

-Certificate Type Identification Requirements TrustID Secure Email Hardware The subject name for Secure Email certificates is used to convey the confirmed email address and a message indicating that the identity of the certificate holder has not be verified or confirmed; therefore a static message of "Verified Email [email address]" is included in the OU, the confirmed email address in the Email field.
+TrustID Secure Email Hardware The subject name for Secure Email certificates is used to convey the confirmed email address and a message indicating that the identity of the certificate holder has not be verified or confirmed; therefore a static message of "Verified Email [email address]" is included in the OU, the confirmed email address in the Email field.
 For these types of certificate, the CN will not be included.
+TrustID Card Authentication Certificate The subject name for TrustID Card Authentication Certificate contains a unique name for identifying the Cryptomodule.
+TrustID Device Certificate The subject name for TrustID Device Certificate contains a unique name for identifying the Electronic Device.